Xilinx/RFNoC-HLS-NeuralNet/README.md

 # Instructions

-[updated 7/6/2017.
-TBD what stays here depending on merge actions with uhd-fpga main repo and such...]
+[updated 9/27/2018 for uhd-fpga v3.13.0.0 and Vivado 2017.4]

 First, make sure you have an rfnoc gnuradio prefix installed according to Ettus's [Getting Started with RFNoC guide](https://kb.ettus.com/Getting_Started_with_RFNoC_Development).

 Next, clone the rfnoc-hls-neuralnet repo into the prefix/src directory: `git clone https://github.com/Xilinx/RFNoC-HLS-NeuralNet.git rfnoc-hls-neuralnet`

-Finally, running simulations and builds on the rfnoc-hls-neuralnet OOT module currently requires a few edit to the uhd-fpga repo.
-These updates provide:

-1. make xsim_hls for running testbench simulations
-2. Ability to use an HLS include folder when generating the FPGA image

-I have a fork of uhd-fpga here that provides these updates: https://github.com/ejk43/fpga/tree/hls-oot-edits
+Finally, rfnoc-hls-neuralnet is *almost* compatible with uhd-fpga tagged at v3.13.0.0.
+I have a small "out of tree" patch that adds data files to the HLS makefile process (hosted here: https://github.com/ejk43/fpga/tree/v3.13.0.0-hls-data)

-To apply the patches:
+To apply patches:

 1. cd into your uhd-fpga repo
 2. `git remote add ejk https://github.com/ejk43/fpga.git`
-3. `git fetch ejk hls-oot-edits`
+3. `git fetch ejk v3.13.0.0-hls-data`
-4. `git checkout hls-oot-edits`  (alternatively, cherry-pick the relevant updates, or merge into your working repo, etc)
+4. `git checkout v3.13.0.0-hls-data `  (alternatively, cherry-pick the relevant update, or merge into your working repo, etc)

 From here, you are set up to do the following operations:

 1. In the [HLS folder](rfnoc/hls), generate an HLS project for one of the example or test projects.
 Re-synthesize HLS outputs to evaluate resource usage and throughput.
 Follow the readme for instructions.
 2. In the [testbench](rfnoc/testbenches) folder, run `make xsim_hls` in the example of your choice to stimulate the full neural network RFNoC compute engine
 3. In uhd-fpga/usrp3/top/e300 (or uhd-fpga/usrp3/top/x300), add the rfnoc-hls-neuralnet repo to your Makefile.OOT.inc file,  then generate an RFNOC image for a device
 4. After an FPGA image is created, compile a [GRC flowgraph example](examples) and run to interact with the FPGA and perform basic unit tests of the network operation.

 When generating a new FPGA image, the following lines need to be in the Makefile.OOT.inc (where rfnoc-hls-neuralnet is the name of the cloned repo):